petrkeil/Statistics/Poisson_regression/poisson_regression.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

 There seems to be a unimodal response of # of individuals to elevation.
-For this reason I will not use the simplest (linear) function to model the response, but rather a polynomial.
-Also, you can see that the variability of the data increases in intermediate elevations (and I remind you that this is count data): This makes it an excellent candidate for Poisson error structure (the larger the mean the larger the variance), or maybe even Negative-binomial error structure (not considered in this post).
+For this reason I will use a polynomial function rather than the simplest (linear) function to model the response.
+Also, you can see that the variability of the data increases in intermediate elevations, and I also note that this is count data -- it makes it an excellent candidate for Poisson error structure (the larger the mean the larger the variance), or maybe even Negative-binomial error structure (not considered in this post).

-### Centering and standardizing
+### Centering and standardization

 I find it necessary to center (to 0 mean) and standardize (to variance of 1) variables for MCMC simulations and for likelihood optimization.
 For models with log link function it really is essential --  it makes any algorithm opearting in log-space much more effective.
 Here I will define my own function ```scale2()```, but you can also use the R's native ```scale()```: